Almost Sure Convergence of Randomized Urn Models with Application to Elephant Random Walk: Applications to Elephant Random Walk

+Theorem~\ref{thm: iid} and the connection between ERW and urn models from \cite{Bertoin} give the strong law behavior of $(\Loc_n)_{n\geq 0}$.
+Note that, it depends on the mixing parameters $p, q$, but not on the mean memory reinforcement parameter $a$.

-\bt Let us consider a delayed elephant random walk on the positive orthant in dimension $d$ with random reinforcement of memory, parametrized by $a$, $p$ and $q$ as described above.
-Then the location $\Loc_n$ at epoch $n$ grows linearly and
+\begin{theorem} Consider the delayed elephant random walk on the positive orthant in dimension $d$ with random reinforcement of memory, parametrized by $a$, $p$ and $q$ as described above.
+Then $\frac1n \Loc_n \to \frac{p}{d(p+q)} \1$ almost surely and in $L^1$. \end{theorem}